yaal-coop/sheraf/doc/source/tutorial/databasetree.rst

    >>> with sheraf.connection(commit=True):
    ...     peter = Cowboy.create(name="peter", age=30)

-Here we define a now *Cowboy* model with a table named *cowboy*.
+Here we define a *Cowboy* model with a table named *cowboy*.
 In addition to the default *id* index, it has an index on *name*.
 The new *name* index will be added in the *Cowboy* table near *id*.